formkiq/formkiq-client-sdk-python/docs/AdvancedDocumentSearchApi.md

 Document full-text search

-Document full-text search (and more robust multi-tag search queries, powered by OpenSearch); ONLY available with FormKiQ Enterprise
+Document full-text search (and more robust multi-tag search queries, powered by OpenSearch); available as an Add-On Module

 ### Example